basp/nanibot/README.md

 to create ngrams up to rank 5.

 Now we have the start of something interesting but we're not there yet.
-The next is to use these bigrams in order to create a tuple consisting of the bigram and a list of words that are likely to follow it.
+Next we need to use these bigrams in order to create a tuple consisting of the bigram and a list of words that are likely to follow it.